 - Graph: Displays the Utilization Boxplots for the selected metric and elements.
 Scroll over a boxplot to view the element it represents, as well as the minimum, lower quartile, median, upper quartile, and maximum values for that element's utilization metric within the specified Time Frame setting.

-- View Options: Use View Options to specify the number of boxplots displayed; sort boxplots by max, upper quartile, median, lower quartile, min, or interquartile range (IQR); and specify if the boxplots should be listed in ascending or descending order.
+- View Options: Use View Options to specify the utilization metric that's used to provide the details in the graph; the number of boxplots displayed; sort boxplots by max, upper quartile, median, lower quartile, min, or interquartile range (IQR); and specify if the boxplots should be listed in ascending or descending order.
+See the following topics for more information on utilization metrics available for elements generated by some of the integrations Netuitive provides:

 - Time Frame Controls: The Time Frame controls the range of data displayed.
 To refresh data, click the refresh button.Selecting "1w" in the Time Frame displays the most recent week of data and/or elements.
 By selecting "Ending Now," you can specify a range of data beginning with a date other than today.
 For more information, see Time Frame.Important The number of elements displayed on the Utilization Boxplot Report is sensitive to the time frame setting i.e. an element that was available a week ago but not available now would show on the list when 1w is selected.Editing the Time Frame setting